chriscoates/CV/readme.md

 #### Clear Communicator

 -	Articulate ideas and complex concepts to members of the team including our distributed team working in Minsk and Hyderabad.
 I have carried these skills over into my coding life where feedback from my team and pair partners have noted my ability to present, explain and discuss ideas clearly.
 -	Commitment to working in an Agile environment.
-Asked and accepted the opportunity to lead stand-ups, sprint planning and retros to cover for annual leave.
+Scrum Master since May 2107.
+Asked to lead stand-ups, sprint planning and retros for the team in Nottingham and Minsk.

 ## <a name="Education">Education</a>